GeoMOER/FORCE/docs/units/_unit00/unit00-04_command_line_basics.md

   caption: '[Netra Bhandari](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"}'
 ---

-Try the following snippets to get acquainted with command line basics
+Try the following snippets to get acquainted with command line basics.

 # Getting the command line
-* In your virtual machine search for "Terminal"
+* In your virtual machine, search for "Terminal"
 * A quick way is **Ctrl-Alt-T**

 # Understanding locations
-To get the present working directory type "pwd".
+To get the present working directory, type "pwd".
 You will probably be getting a result like /home/your_username

 ```
 pwd
 ```
-To change the working directory type.
+To change the working directory, type the following.
 Use forward slash.

 ```
 cd /new_location_name